tuturto/pyherc/README.md

 Game uses graphics downloaded from TomeTik <http://pousse.rapiere.free.fr/tome/>

-All tiles except "Xerathul's Revenge" tiles have been drawn by David E. Gervais and are published under the Creative Commons licence.
+Some tiles have been drawn by David E. Gervais and are published under the Creative Commons licence.

 Some tiles, in Dungeon Odyssey "Xerathul's Revenge" module have been drawn by Henk Brouwer.

 Some graphics is from http://game-icons.net/

+Some graphics is from http://opengameart.org/content/dawnlike-16x16-universal-rogue-like-tileset-v10 and are distributed under a CC-BY-SA 3.0 license.
+Great palette by DawnBringer.

 A star implementation adapted from one by Pauli Henrikki Rikula